-After 3 consecutive or a total of 5 unlawful absences, regulations require that school officials contact parents and students for a conference.
+After 3 consecutive or a total of 5 unlawful absences, regulations require that school officials contact parents and students for a con- ference.
 The purpose of this conference is to identify reasons for a student's absences and to complete an intervention plan.
-Students under the age of seventeen, who exceed the maximum number of absences allowed, may by referred to Family Court for truancy.
+Stu- dents under the age of seventeen, who exceed the maximum number of absences allowed, may be referred to Family Court for truan- cy.
 (South Carolina Code of Law 59-65-50 and South Carolina Board of Education Regulations)